mflatt/expander/README.txt

  % racket run.rkt -c <dir> -x

-   Checks possibility of converting a module to a stand-alone linklet with no imports, used mainly to extract the expander itself.
+   Checks possibility of converting a module to a stand-alone linklet with no imports --- used mainly to extract the expander itself.

  % racket bootstrap-run.rkt -c <dir> -o <checkout-dir>/racket